Q. Why do you believe the book is a “must-read” for all those involved in instrumentation or process control?

 The chapter on flow is a comprehensive look at the different types of flowmeters, including Coriolis, ultrasonic, turbine, and many others.
 Besides the operating principles, the book describes the applications of each type.
 It includes an informative paradigm case application for each type and describes the paradigm case method of selecting flowmeters.
 The chapter eight on the world of sensors and measurement defines sensors and measuring devices.
 It presents a theory of measuring and concludes with a listing of different types of meters.

 Blog Author Q&A Bonus!
-Click this link to download a free chapter from The Tao of Measurement and learn new solutions that can significantly improve the measurement of time, length and area.
+Click this link to download a free 25-page excerpt from The Tao of Measurement and learn new solutions that can significantly improve the measurement of time, length and area.

 Q. What new content or new information does it bring compared to other books on the subject?